Cyberoctane29/Optimizing-K-in-K-means-A-Visual-and-Quantitative-Exploration/README.md

-# Optimizing K in K-means: A Visual and Quantitative Exploration
+# Tuning K in K-means: From Visual Image Compression to Quantitative Cluster Evaluation

 This project demonstrates K-means clustering through two complementary approaches: first by compressing image colors through pixel clustering in RGB space, then by evaluating cluster quality in high-dimensional data using inertia and silhouette scores.
 The visual intuition gained from image compression provides a foundation for understanding how K-means optimizes groupings, while the mathematical evaluation methods offer rigorous techniques for determining optimal clusters when visualization isn't possible.
 Together, these applications showcase K-means' versatility in transforming both visual and abstract data into meaningful patterns through optimization of cluster assignments and selection of the ideal k-value.